-The ghosts that hovered over the rural pub regulars in Conor McPherson’s “The Weir” are no less a factor for the haunted Dubliners of the playwright’s “Shining City."
+The ghosts that hovered over the rural pub regulars in Conor McPherson’s “The Weir” are no less a factor for the haunted Dubliners of the playwright’s “Shining City.”
+Reflecting with subtlety and compassion on the guilt, anxiety and restlessness of two lonely men seeking emotional and spiritual connections, this compelling drama has been staged with penetrating insight and an impeccable balance of humor and melancholy by Robert Falls.
 With a superb cast that digs deep inside naturalistically drawn characters, the final play of the Broadway season is one to savor.

 It also shines a spotlight on the astonishing vitality and diversity of stage writing from Ireland.
 With Brian Friel’s complex reckoning of an artist with his talent, “Faith Healer,” and Martin McDonagh’s pitch-black satirical bloodbath, “The Lieutenant of Inishmore,” Broadway has ushered in three distinctive works from living Irish playwrights in a single week.

 McDonagh and McPherson are contemporaries in their mid-30s, but the “Shining City” author is arguably closer in spirit to 77-year-old master storyteller Friel; underlining that kinship, both writers skillfully spin narratively and emotionally dense monologues.
 While McDonagh creates memorable characters, razor-sharp plots and dialogue that bristles with loony lyricism, he’s a showman whose work is chiefly about his own dazzling talent.
 McPherson is a playwright clearly thinking long and hard about what makes men behave the way they do.